lutris/lutris/docs/installers.rst

 You can let the installer know that you want to install an add-on by specifying the ``requires`` directive.
 The value of ``requires`` must be the canonical slug name of the base game, not one of its aliases.
-For example, to install the add-on "The reckoning" for Quake 2, you should add:
+For example, to install the add-on "The reckoning" for Quake 2, you should add: ``requires: quake-2``

-``requires: quake-2``
+You can also add complex requirements following the same syntax as the ``require-binaries`` directive described above.

 Writing the installation script